edoardottt/pwdsafety/README.md

 DESCRIPTION 🔦
 -------------------------------------------------

-First of all, for comfort, create the alias[LINUX]:
+After downloaded the package and extracted inside go/ folder, for comfort, create the alias[LINUX]:

 Edit the file /home/{USER}/.bashrc and append to it this row: